Christmas and antlerless-only deer hunts to wrap up 2020-21 modern gun deer season

 “The Private Land Antlerless Only Hunt was established to help balance buck-to-doe ratios by encouraging the harvest of does before the regular season began,” Meeker said.
 “The hope was also to increase the opportunity for hunters to see a more intense rutting period and have a better opportunity to harvest mature bucks.”

-Meeker explained that in an area where female deer greatly outnumber male deer, there is much less competition among the bucks for breeding.
+Meeker said where female deer greatly outnumber male deer, there is less competition among the bucks for breeding.
 In such cases, bucks have a greater time frame to breed.
 When the number of bucks is more balanced with the number of does, rutting activity level increases.

 The early season also was an attempt to protect more button bucks, as many of these yearlings would still be with the does and hunters would easily be able to differentiate the smaller button buck from the older doe and choose the latter.